csruiliu/dcgm-profiling/berkeleyGW/README.md

-# Profiling DCGM Metrics for BerkeleyGW
+# Performance Profiling for BerkeleyGW

 Following the instructions on the [website](https://gitlab.com/NERSC/N10-benchmarks/berkeleygw-workflow), except for the module loading--using the following instead.